(Buda) Western High School “Rams”

 The History of the Western High School Rams

-Western High School was a result of a name change from Buda High School in 1961, when the Sheffield school district was consolidated with the Buda school district.
-The “Western” part of the name comes from being the western-most school in Bureau County.
+Western High School was a result of a name change from Buda High School in 1961, when the Sheffield (population 821) school district was consolidated with the Buda school district.
+The “Western” part of the name is derived from being the western-most school in Bureau County.

-Western High School lasted from 1961 to 1995.
-Western, Wyanet, Walnut, and Manlius high schools came together to form the Bureau Valley School District.
+Western High School existed from 1961 to 1995.
+In the early 1990s talks began between the community school districts of Western, Wyanet, Walnut, and Manlius.
+These schooldistricts came together to form the Bureau Valley School District which began operation in the summer of 1995.
 The former Western High School facility was used as Bureau Valley High School from 1995 – 1997 while the new Bureau Valley High School facility in Manlius was under construction.
 The following information was sent to us by Jeff McCoy as found on the Bureau Valley High School Wikipedia page:

 “In 1995, at the now Bureau Valley South (temporary BVHS campus), the name of the new school district was announced to the high school and communities.
 After a long, drawn-out light and fog show with the first track from Ridin’ the Storm Out playing in the background, a sign revealing the name to be “Bureau Valley High School” was accepted positively by attendees.

 From 1995 to 1997, Bureau Valley students attended school at the former Western High School.
-Three graduating classes studied in this building, which is now Bureau Valley South Elementary.”
+Three graduating classes studied in this building, which then became Bureau Valley South Elementary.”

 Thank you to Ben Atkinson for providing this information.